yunfachi/denix/docs/src/modules/introduction-nixos.md

 # Introduction to NixOS Modules {#introduction-nixos}
 A NixOS module is a file containing a Nix expression with a specific structure.
 It defines options (options) and values for those options (config).
 For example, the `/etc/nixos/configuration.nix` file is also a module.

-Home Manager modules work similarly, but they can be used not only in NixOS but also on other systems.
+Home Manager and Nix-Darwin modules work similarly, but they can be used not only in NixOS but also on other systems.

 This is not a comprehensive guide on Nix modules, so it is recommended to read the [NixOS Wiki article on modules](https://nixos.wiki/wiki/NixOS_modules).